Volunteering: Frequently Asked Questions

 I have a criminal record.
 Can I volunteer?

 If you have a criminal record which you have declared, we may need to speak to you about this and a decision will be made on a case-by-case basis.

 Can I volunteer while receiving benefits?

 Many people use volunteering as a way to learn new skills and gain experience to help them find a job.
 We welcome anyone volunteering to develop their CV.
-You should always take direct advice from the Benefits Office.
+You should always take direct advice from your local Jobs & Benefits Office.

 Will I get paid for volunteering?

 Volunteer roles are unpaid and do not lead to paid jobs with NIFRS.
 You are, of course, free to apply for any jobs that come up within NIFRS, but volunteering with us will not give you an advantage over other candidates.

 Yes.
 Training will be tailored to the volunteering role.

 I’m not a British national; can I volunteer in the UK?

 There are no restrictions on people volunteering from the European Union (EU).
 Volunteers from outside the EU (including refugees and asylum seekers) need to have an appropriate visa or confirmation that they are able to work in this country.